jadensalas469466/notes/docs/Misc/Lab Env/Proxy/Tools/Remote/xray.md

 Xray, Penetrates Everything.
 Also the best v2ray-core.
 Where the magic happens.
-An open platform for various uses.
+An open platform for various uses.1

 ## 1. Install